richpeck/exception_handler/README.md

 ![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]

-All Rails exceptions are handled with the `config.exceptions_app` callback.
-This is assigned in `config/application.rb` or `config/environments/*.rb`:
+All Rails exceptions are handled with the `config.exceptions_app` callback, assigned in `config/application.rb` or `config/environments/*.rb`:

 ![config.exceptions_app][config.exceptions_app]